pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

-First we consider the Hoare triple for the skip list constructor, new.
+To define the JellyFish specification, we first consider the Hoare triple for the skip list constructor.

-The method receives no parameters and does not need any initial resources as a precondition.
+This method does not need any initial resources as a precondition ...

-Its postcondition simply asserts exclusive ownership of an empty map, where the return value p corresponds to the left sentinel pointer.
+... and the postcondition simply asserts exclusive ownership of an empty map, where the return value p corresponds to the left sentinel pointer.

-It is not necessary to know the concrete value of gamma, since it only provides a context for the proof and no reasoning should be applied to it outside the specification.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---